fmeeuw/Iterm2-intellij/ReadMe.md

 # IntelliJ Idea integration in Iterm2

-This script will open a file in IntelliJ when cmd+clicking in Iterm2 on a filename, and jumps to the corresponding lineNumber.
+This repository contains a script, `handleFileIterm2.sh` which can be configured to be executed by Iterm2, when cmd+clicking on a filename.
+This script will open the file in IntelliJ and jumps to the corresponding lineNumber, if it matches the IntelliJ directories configured in the script.
+OtherWise it will fall back to opening the file with the default application.
-It is useful for when you have compilation errors and want to quickly jump to the error.
+This is useful for when you have compilation errors and want to quickly jump to the error.

-When to open IntelliJ can be configured for specific directories in the script, if there is no match it will fall back to opening the file with the default application.
+Make sure to configure the script to set the `runIntelliJIdea` flag to 0 when you want to run IntelliJ, an example is provided.
 Tested on Mac, with IntelliJ 15.

 ## Configuring Iterm2